Predicting Subway Passenger Flows under Incident Situation with Causality: Introduction

 This two-stage approach effectively addresses the aforementioned challenges to some extent.
-For instance, it offers a significant advantage in interpretability: it allows for a detailed analysis of the underlying mechanisms by which incidents impact passenger flows, as the incident model is separated.
+For instance, this approach offers significantly improved interpretability.
+By separating the incident model, we enable detailed analysis of the underlying mechanisms by which incidents impact passenger flows.
 In contrast, an end-to-end model functions more like a “black box,” making it difficult to analyze the underlying mechanism.
 Furthermore, in a two-stage framework, high-quality data can be selectively utilized to calibrate the incident model, enhancing its ability to capture incident patterns.
 This process is more challenging for end-to-end models, as the incident data is often obscured within the normal data.
 Finally, our method provides flexibility, as each stage can be independently improved.
 For instance, if a more accurate normal OD prediction model becomes available in the future, it can be directly integrated into the first stage of our method.

 In order to complete our prediction method, we will encounter the following four challenges: First, we need to develop an OD prediction model under normal conditions.
 Second, we must identify the causal effects of incidents on passenger flows using historical data.
 Third, we need to calibrate a causal effect prediction model based on the identified causal effects.
 Finally, we must integrate the results from the normal condition prediction model with those from the causal effect prediction model to derive the final predicted OD flows.
 While the first challenge is not the primary focus of this paper, we will demonstrate through experiments that any OD prediction model can be utilized in our method, regardless of its specific form.
 Consequently, the remaining three challenges constitute the main research questions of our study.